 Nowadays, businesses have a greater degree of control over how they acquire new customers, thanks to the internet than in the past, yet many fail at this task, still relying only on traditional forms of advertising.

 Affiliate marketing is similar to referral marketing.
 The basic difference between referral and affiliate is that referrals are referred by current users of your product.
-You can pay referrals credit to use your application.
+You can pay referral credit to use your application.

 On the other hand, affiliates can be anyone, but they must be paid in real money.
 To set up an affiliate program or a referral marketing campaign for your product/service, use tools like PartnerStack, ShareASale, or Samcart.